JakubA3informatics/pdf_reports/README.md

-# reports
+# PDF Reports

-##Description
+## Description

-This gem provides a simple and extremely flexible way to generate pdf files from cdisc changes results in Ruby applications.
+This gem provides a simple and extremely flexible way to generate pdf reports in Ruby applications.
 It works well with Rack based web applications, such as Ruby on Rails.

 ## Getting Started